avishaigonen123/CTF_writeups/hackthebox/Appointment/index.md

 |_http-title: Login
 ```

+### SQL Injection to accessing

-Okay, when i try to give some dummy creds, nothing happens.
+Okay, when i try to give some dummy credentials, nothing happens.
 Let's try to do `SQL Injection` here.

 we'll give something like: `2' or '1'='1'#` as a username, and `password` as password.